 Marlow, like Mookie and Garbo, is forever in my heart.
 At one time, all three were with me.
 Mookie was 13 years old.
 Garbo and Marlow puppies.
 My original three.
 They’re all gone now.
 At the Rainbow Bridge……waiting for me…………..

-Here is a painting inspired by Marlow, by my dear friend Erin Laende:
+Here is a painting of Marlow, by my dear friend Erin Laende: